-• EEC Subcategories - Beginning in the 2023-24 Program year, the EEC category will feature subcategories for Community Solar and Distributed Generation projects in order to ensure a diverse set of projects are developed within this category.
+EEC Subcategories - Beginning in the 2023-24 Program yearYear, the EEC category will feature subcategories for Community Solar and Distributed Generation projects in order to ensure a diverse set of projects are developed within this category.
+Projects within the DG subcategory will be assigned REC prices from the Small DG and Large DG categories according to the same size parameters and the CS subcategory will be assigned REC prices of the Traditional Community Solar (TCS) category.
 Each Group in the EEC category will feature subcategories for Community Solar and Distributed Generation projects for the initial nine months the block of capacity is open.
 The 2023-2024 capacity of each Group will be split 75% for community solar and 25% for distributed generation.
 This split will ensure that some capacity remains available for EECs seeking to develop distributed generation projects, especially as new EECs enter the market.
-After the category has been open for nine months, the reserve of capacity for the subcategories will end, and all remaining capacity in the block will be available to both CS and DG projects within the respective Group.
+After the category has been open for ninegleven months, the reserve of capacity for the subcategories will end, and all remaining capacity in the block will be available to both CS and DG projects within the respective Group.

-EEC Subcategory Capacity for Initial Nine Months of Category Opening9
+EEC Subcategory Capacity for Initial Nine Eleven Months of Category Opening 12

-Group A Total - 20 MW Group B Total - 46 MW Community Solar - 15 MW Community Solar - 34.5 MW Distributed Generation - 5 MW Distributed Generation - 11.5 MW
+Group A Total - 48 MW Group B Total - 112 MW Community Solar - 36 MW Community Solar - 84 MW Distributed Generation - 12 MW Distributed Generation - 28 MW